Bill Morneau: Business career

 Bill Morneau had demonstrated an interest in business and entrepreneurship from a young age.
 At 17, Morneau and a friend started a business servicing swimming pools for homeowners, mostly in the Toronto neighbourhood of Don Mills.
 Morneau ran the business for four years, helping him pay a good part of his university tuition.

 W.F.
 Morneau & Associates was an actuarial and benefits consulting firm; Morneau's father, Frank, founded the company and was the CEO.
 Morneau joined the company in 1990, and two years later was given the role of president.
 In 1997, Morneau replaced his father as CEO.

 In the years when Morneau ran the firm, the company absorbed competitors across Canada as it grew to become the nation's biggest player in the sector.
 In 1992, the firm bought the Canadian actuarial consulting businesses of Coopers & Lybrand, followed by the 1997 acquisition of Sobeco, a large Quebec-based pension and benefit businesses, from Ernst & Young.
 In 1998, Morneau also acquired the Canadian pension consulting practice of Deloitte & Touche.

 In 2008, Morneau's firm also bought Shepell FGI—a group that helped companies provide mental health and emotional counselling to employees—and changed its name to Morneau Shepell.
 As executive chair of Morneau Shepell, Morneau led the firm through a period of growth from a few hundred people in 1992 to almost 4000 employees in 2015 - becoming the largest Canadian human resources services organization, with offices across North America.
 Under his leadership the firm went through several significant changes, including going public on the Toronto Stock Exchange in 2005.
 Morneau Shepell provides over 20,000 organizations representing millions of Canadians with pension, employee benefit, and employee assistance programs.

-Morneau is the co-author of The Real Retirement, an analysis of the context and the factors involved in helping Canadians plan for a successful retirement originally published in 2012 with Frederick Vettese, as well a book on his time in officeWhere to From Here: A Path to Canadian Prosperity.
+Morneau is the co-author of The Real Retirement, an analysis of the context and the factors involved in helping Canadians plan for a successful retirement originally published in 2012 with Frederick Vettese, as well a book on his time in office Where to From Here: A Path to Canadian Prosperity.